-Draw a filled polygon using a list of points, adding xoffset and yoffset to each point.
+Draw a filled polygon using a list points of points, adding xoffset and yoffset to each point.
+A pair is treated as a point where the car of the pair is the x-value and the cdr is the y-value.
 The polygon is automatically closed, so the first and last point can be different.
 The current pen is used for drawing the outline, and the current brush for filling the shape.